Our Team

 Science Advisory Team

-Prof Jeffery Cummings
+Prof Jeffrey Cummings

-Prof Jeffery Cummings
+Prof Jeffrey Cummings

 Jeffrey is a world-renowned Alzheimer’s researcher and leader of clinical trials.
 He is Vice Chair of Research at the University of Nevada Department of Brain Health and Director of its Center for Transformative Neuroscience.
-Jeffery is also Founding Director of the Cleveland Clinic Lou Ruvo Center for Brain Health in Las Vegas.
+Jeffrey is also Founding Director of the Cleveland Clinic Lou Ruvo Center for Brain Health in Las Vegas.

 Prof Miia Kivipelto